Genjo Sanzo

 Genjo Sanzo (玄奘三蔵, Genjō Sanzō) or Genjyo Sanzo is a fictional character in the manga and anime series Saiyuki.
 He is one of the four protagonists, loosely based on (or inspired by) the character Tang Sanzang.

 Background

+Cover of the third volume of Saiyuki Gaiden, depicting Konzen Dōji, the character's earlier incarnation.

 "Konzen Douji" was the first incarnation of Genjo Sanzo.
 Additionally he wore a god-forged golden coronet, a power limiter, to curb more than just his brute strength.
 He shows the personality traits of someone who is quick to explode into fits of temper when bothered and also a surprising father-like gentleness and kindness with Goku that no one would have expected.

 When "Dr. Ni Jianyi" tell him his father was a government official named Rin Tokou, a political activist who was exiled to Oujyouin in Rishyu, the northern-most town of "Togenkyo".
 He was 51 years old when he met Sanzo's mother, a woman named "Kouran".
 She was 17 years of age and the daughter of a shop peddler.
 After he was conceived, his father went missing and his mother went off into the wilderness to bear the child alone.
 She died shortly after.